|British Sky Tours||

 Happy - second - retirement chaps!

-We ask our clients to pay by money transfer at least fourteen days before the tour.
+We ask our clients to pay by money transfer at least twenty-eight days before the tour.
 We also accept payment long before your tour and hold the money in a bank account for you - in Sterling - which removes any worries about sudden rate of exchange fluctuations.
-Should have to cancel your tour, so long as you let us know two weeks ahead of the tour, we refund your money in full.
+Should you have to cancel your tour, so long as you let us know two weeks ahead of the tour, we refund your money in full.
 Should your plans suffer disruption from a sudden crisis - such as the volcano eruption on Iceland - we would refund your money in full.

 We don't accept credit cards any longer because nowadays this adds 2.5% if not more on the price compared with a money transfer payment.
-Should no payment arrive fourteen days before a tour, rather than argue over cancellation fees, we simply assume that tour is not taking place and stand down the team.
+Should no payment arrive twenty-eight days before a tour, rather than argue over cancellation fees, we simply assume that tour is not taking place and stand down the team.
 We find this is much simpler and everyone knows where they stand.

 Why not combine a Normandy Sky Tour with a visit to Sir Winston Churchill's Archives at Cambridge University.